 Students wishing to begin the pre-journalism part of the program at the University of Regina should contact the Admissions Department at the University of Regina (306-585-4591), regarding admission to the Faculty of Arts through the University of Regina, Campion College, Luther College or the First Nations University of Canada (as a pre-journalism student).

-For further information on the BAJ program, please visit the School of Journalism section of the Undergraduate Calendar.
+For further information on the BAJ and Bachelor of Journalism programs, please visit the School of Journalism section of the Undergraduate Calendar.

 The annual application deadline for undergraduate studies is normally Feb.
 15. However, the program is currently under review - more information.

 JRN 300 Introduction to Print Journalism

-Students will study and practice newsgathering fundamentals in reporting for daily and weekly newspapers and their websites.
-A focus on information gathering, clear, complete, accurate and fair story writing to deadlines, this course covers the essentials of editing, headline writing and page layout and Canadian Press style guidelines followed in newspapers across the country.
+Study and practice of newsgathering fundamentals and principles in reporting for newspapers and their websites.
+A focus on information gathering, clear, complete, accurate and fair story writing to deadlines, the essentials of headline writing, page layout and editing according to Canadian Press style guidelines followed in newspapers across the country.

 JRN 301 Introduction to Broadcast Journalism

-Students will study and practice newsgathering, writing and reporting for radio and television.
-A focus on the development of broadcast specific skills enables students to better understand and communicate daily events and issues of public importance as presented in a broadcast news format.
+Study and practice of newsgathering, writing and reporting for radio and television.
+A focus on the development of broadcast specific skills to understand and relay the daily events and issues of public importance as presented in a broadcast news format.

 JRN 302 Rights and Responsibilities of the Journalist

-Students will take a critical look at the social role and ethical responsibilities of the news media.
-An introduction to journalistic responsibilities and legal parameters.The course covers court reporting, use of images, libel and slander, protecting sources, etc. It focuseson understanding the rights of the journalist, including freedom of expression, access to information and the justice system.
+A critical look at the social role and ethical responsibilities of the media.
+An introduction to journalistic responsibilities and legal parameters, including court reporting, image use, libel and slander, protecting sources, etc. A focus on understanding journalist rights, including freedom of expression, access to information, and the justice system.

 JRN 303 Research Techniques for Journalists

-An introduction to well-researched and well-told reporting the course covers building a research file, research sources and tools, libraries and archives, fact checking, placing facts within narrative structure, engaging and informing the reader, using research to enhance descriptive power, and analyzing and translating complex information for a mass audience.
+An introduction to well-researched reporting, including fundamental approaches to finding sources, using libraries and archives, fact checking, and analyzing and translating complex information for a mass audience.

 JRN 304 Foundations of Interviewing for Journalists

-This course introduces students to the fundamentals of conducting a successful interview.
-It focuses on developing interview techniques and style, accurate note-taking, the process of re-telling people's stories, placing interviews within narrative structure, handling ethical dilemmas, active listening, understanding memory and human psychology and the analysis of live and taped interviews.
+Foundations of Interviewing for Journalists An introduction to the fundamentals of conducting successful interviews.
+A focus on interview techniques and style, accurate note-taking, the process of re-telling people¿s stories, placing interviews within narrative structure, handling ethical dilemmas, active listening, understanding memory and human psychology, and the analysis of live and taped interviews will be examined.

 JRN 305 Intermediate Print Journalism: The Multimedia News Room

-Students continue their study and practice of newsgathering and writing for daily news, in print and on the web with in-depth reporting on current issues.
+Continuing study and practice of newsgathering and writing for daily news, with in-depth reporting on current issues.
 A focus on beat coverage, editing and production, feature preparation, backgrounders, analysis pieces, and style guidelines.
 A critical study of Canadian newspapers through analysis, examination and debate of examples of excellent journalism.

 JRN 306 Intermediate Broadcast Journalism in a Multimedia Environment

-Students continue their study and practice of newsgathering, writing and reporting for radio, television and multimedia newsrooms.
-The focus shifts to longer form broadcast reporting, with specific attention to the skills needed to fit in-depth analysis and commentary of public issues into a variety of broadcast formats ranging from talk tapes to mini documentaries.
+Continuing study and practice of newsgathering, writing and reporting for radio and television.
+A focus on longer form reporting for broadcast, with specific attention on the skills to fit in-depth analysis and commentary of public issues into a variety of broadcast formats ranging from talk tapes to mini documentaries.

 JRN 307 Investigative Journalism

-The history and social role of investigative journalism is examined.
+The history and social role of investigative journalism.
 Students will explore investigative tools and techniques, including accessing public information, approaching and interviewing hostile sources, computer assisted reporting, online resources, ethical pitfalls, journalistic numeracy, avoiding legal problems, ensuring accuracy, fact-checking and security.